 2. Sports websites that apply generally accepted newsgathering practices, as defined by the executive committee, and are not operated by professional or amateur sports organizations.

 B. The following are eligible to become individual members of APSE.
 Individual members are not eligible to vote and may not hold office, except as noted below, but may serve on committees.

 1. Former presidents of ASPE are lifetime members.
 Former presidents are eligible to vote on the executive committee.

-2. Former members of APSE who were members under 2 (A) for at least 10 years, but are no longer working in a sports-related job.
+2. Former members of APSE who were members under 2 (A), but are no longer working in a sports-related job.
 This includes retired journalists who shall be considered alumni members.

 3. Full-time students who write for college newspapers or their websites.